 A guide designed to aid researchers in studying Latin America.

-Be sure to check Full Text Finder for periodicals that may be fulltext in another database in our collection.
-Full Text Finder will also indicate the print subscription in our library, if we have it.
+Be sure to check INDY or periodicals that may be fulltext in another database in our collection.
+INDY will also indicate the print subscription in our library, if we have it.

 When the record states that an embargo is in place for a certain length of time, the publisher has refused to allow the digitization of the articles for the current months, year or years.